If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 How to Find Your Best SERP Features?

-To find out what SERP features your website is eligible for, you can use an SEO tool like Ahrefs or SEMrush.
+To find out what special features your website is eligible for, you can use an SEO tool like Ahrefs or SEMrush.

-For example, SEMrush will show you which SERP features your website is currently appearing in, as well as which ones it has the potential to rank for.
+For example, SEMrush will show you which SERP elements your website is currently appearing in, as well as which ones it has the potential to rank for.

 This information can be very valuable when you’re trying to optimize your website for SEO purposes.